HackYourFuture/JavaScript2/Week1/MAKEME.md

 The homework that needs to be submitted is the following:

 1. JavaScript exercises
-2. Project: Random quote generator
+2. Project: Random Quote Generator

 _Deadline Saturday 23.59 CET_